 Intentionally or not, Top Gun is war effort machinery – part propaganda, part glossy advertising, and heavy on emotional release.
 Here’s how it works.

 Summer of ‘86

-Top Gun: Maverick makes judicious use of nostalgia, though you don’t have to have seen the first film to feel the vibes.
+Top Gun: Maverick makes judicious use of nostalgia, though you don’t have to have seen the 1986 film to feel the vibes.
 Flashbacks bring us up to speed on the importance of Goose’s death to the current story, and the permanence of Tom Cruise’s blinding smile.